Updated May 11, 2020

 Bankruptcy is a highly technical field.
-You should consider an attorney who focuses on bankruptcy.
+You should consider an attorney who exclusively practices bankruptcy.
 You will be spending a lot of time with this attorney, so be sure that you communicate well and like one another.
 Most bankruptcy attorneys offer a free, initial consultation where you can meet one another without obligation on both your parts.
-Find out how the attorney’s office works – whether they handle a very high volume of cases and you will primarily be dealing with a paralegal, or whether you can expect most of your contact to be with the attorney; or somewhere in between.
+Find out how the attorney’s office works — whether they handle a very high volume of cases and you will primarily be dealing with a paralegal, or whether you can expect most of your contact to be with the attorney; or somewhere in between.

 An Attorney You Can Talk To

 Find a bankruptcy attorney who you are comfortable with and can talk to easily.
 You should not feel that you are being judged for filing bankruptcy.
 The most important thing you can do when filing bankruptcy is to be honest.
 You need a bankruptcy lawyer who you can talk to and who you have confidence will help you get through the bankruptcy process.

 An Attorney With Experience